 - the statutory auditor's report; and

-- a declaration by the issuer on the faithful nature of the accounts and report.
+- a declaration by the issuer on the faithful nature of the financial statements and report.

-If the issuer decides to publish a communication between the end of the financial year and the publication of the annual financial report, this communication should meet certain criteria.
-The biannual financial report should contain interim financial statements and an interim report, information on external control and a declaration by the issuer regarding the faithful nature of the statements and report.
+If the issuer decides to make a disclosure between the end of the financial year and publication of the annual financial report, this communication should meet certain criteria.
+The biannual financial report should contain the interim financial statements and an interim report, information on external control and a declaration by the issuer regarding the faithful nature of the statements and report.